To read a picture

 - Roadmap is prepared in collaboration with Jørn Ellingsen at Drammen upper secondary school and passed on to all history teachers at the stage.-

-The museum visit for Drammen upper secondary school is distributed from 31 Oct. – 10 Nov.
-Max 3 mediations in one day and no mediations on Fridays.
+The museum visit for Drammen upper secondary school will be distributed from 23 Nov. – Dec.
+7 A maximum of three mediations in one day and no mediations on Fridays.